Skip to Main Content

 Louisville rates for young drivers

 While drivers under the age of 25 are still deemed “high-risk” by most carriers, by the age of 20 most drivers have gained enough driving experience to see some relief in auto premiums.
 This age group can still take advantage of good student discounts if they are in school full-time and have a grade point average of 3.0 or higher.
-Typically it is around this age when adult children start their own car insurance policies.
+However, this is typically the age when drivers drop off their parents’ policy and establish their own car insurance, which may lead to an increase in premiums.

 Coverage type